Revised February 2012

 Perhaps the best overall upgrade for the Raleigh Twenty is to replace the heavy chromed steel rims with aluminium alloy ones.
 This will reduce weight, and improve acceleration and braking.
 Some were supplied with 20" x 1-3/8" wheels on 451mm rims, whilst others were fitted with 20" x 1.75" wheels on 406mm rims.
 The latter is a common BMX size and a wide selection of rims and tyres are available.

 Most bicycles now come with alloy rims (though some cheap kid's bikes still have steel ones), so it should not be too difficult to obtain them used.
 I picked up a set of Araya alloy rims off a discarded BMX on the side of the street (I also got some knobby tyres which would be great for off-roading).
+I rebuilt the rear wheel with an Sturmey-Archer SRC3 which also helped solve the problem of the poor rear stock brakes on the R20, so I will always stop, regardless of the road conditions.
+The wheels are now fitted with Schwalbe Marathon 20" x 1.5" tyres which are surprisingly quick and very durable.

 For 451mm rims, the SUN CR-18 are available, but supplies are not always readily available (best to inquire through your usual suppliers).
 Velocity make their "Glider" rim in 451mm, and is suitable in width to mount tyres anywhere from 1-1/8" to 1-3/8" wide.
 With the growing interest in recumbent bicycles a growing selection of quality tyres are now available for the 451mm rim format.